hlissner/evil-multiedit/README.md

   keys behave differently when the point is inside a multiedit region.
 Must be set before evil-multiedit is loaded.
-* `evil-multiedit-ignore-indent-and-trailing` (default: `t`): If non-nil, skip over indentation and trailing whitespace when matching whitespace.
+* `evil-multiedit-ignore-indent-and-trailing` (default: `t`): If non-nil, skip over indentation and trailing whitespace in iedit matches.
 * `evil-multiedit-scope` (default `nil`): How far evil-multiedit should look for incremental matches (doesn't affect `evil-multiedit-match-all` or `evil-multiedit-ex-match`).
 Accepts anything that `bounds-of-thing-at-point` accepts, such as `'defun`, `'sexp`, `'email` or the default, `'buffer`.
-* `evil-multiedit-smart-match-boundaries` (default `t`): If non-nil, multiedit will try to be smart about match boundaries when invoked from normal mode.
+* `evil-multiedit-smart-match-boundaries` (default `t`): If non-nil, multiedit will treat matches as atoms when invoked from normal mode.
 E.g.
-  + 'evil-multiedit-match' will not match 'evil-multiedit-match-all'
+  * `evil-multiedit-match` will not match `evil-multiedit-match-all`
-  + 'i' will only match 'i' and not every individual i in 'ignition'.
+  * `i` will only match `i` and not every individual i in `ignition`.
   * **NOTE:** If evil-multiedit is invoked from visual mode, this is ignored.
 * `evil-multiedit-store-in-search-history` (default `nil`): If non-nil, highlighted occurrences are stored in `regexp-search-ring`, so that after